 We have a very strict plagiarism policy, so you must ensure that you correctly reference every source that you use within your work.
 Please be aware that we check every completed paper with our anti-plagiarism software and if it becomes apparent to us that you have plagiarised – you will not be paid.
 Your work with us will also be terminated with immediate effect.

-Our clients pay us to write a 100% original and plagiarism-free piece of work.
 Therefore, it is imperative that you understand what plagiarism is and how to avoid accidentally plagiarising your work.

 What is Plagiarism?

 Plagiarising is defined as the unauthorised and unreferenced use of work by another author/writer, with the intention of representing it as your own.
 Plagiarism can include all of the following: